Cathy347Le/made-from-scratch/README.md

 - Create backend folder and a server.js (entrypoint for our backend)
 - In root directory, we want a package.json `npm init` and express `npm i express`

+#### Set Server.js and initialize Express

+- Send a test console.log request to server and display products and products/:id json
+- Add nodemon and concurrently as devDependency

 ### Things to do Later

 - Update React Router to v6